-Carrots tossed in aromatic spices, roasted and served on a bed of creamy labneh.
-The Middle Eastern exotic side dish full of flavour, texture and deliciousness.
-The combination of these ingredients is flavour, after flavour, sweet and creamy for a perfect Middle Eastern side dish.
+Carrots tossed in aromatic spices, then roasted and served on a bed of creamy labneh.
+This Middle Eastern exotic side dish is full of flavour and texture and delicious to the last bite.
+The sweet and creamy combination makes the perfect vegetarian side dish.

-- 5 medium size carrots peeled halved lengthways
+- 5 medium-sized carrots peeled & halved lengthways

 - ½ teaspoon cinnamon ground